UndefinedCreations/docs/stellar/arguments/basic/string.md

 ## Word

-A `StringArgument` of type `WORD` means that you type any alphabet number, including numbers.
-If this limits you, consider the next options
+A `StringArgument` of type `StringType.WORD` means that you type anything in the English alphabet, including numbers, but nothing more.
+If this limits you, consider the next options.

 ## Quotable Phrase